 As the capital of the central province in Sri Lanka, Kandy is an important stop a lot of tourists choose to make.
 Located amidst the charming green hills of central province and partially encircled by the Mahaweli River, learn all about this city teeming with cultural heritage.

-Kandy is the central point from where you’ll be able to reach the other parts of Sri Lanka with great cultural significance.
+Travel to Kandy when visiting Sri Lanka, as it is the central point from where you’ll be able to reach the other parts of the country with great cultural significance.
 This put together is called the cultural triangle.
 The Kingdom of Kandy once flourished under a number of rulers in Ceylon.
 It was the place that attracted many invaders but was impenetrable.

 Kandy was selected as a suitable location to establish a kingdom mainly because of its natural defences and extraordinary beauty.
 The mountains that surround the city are rich evergreens.
 There are many species that grow on the hills.
 The lush vegetation here has drawn even rare species of birds to reside in this environment.
 Not just the birds, but monkeys too are common in Kandy.
 Therefore, it’s best you hang onto your valuables while you walk through the streets as you just might encounter these mischievous creatures of the forest.